jkomoros/CASsim/README.md

 - `grow`: `<non-falsey-value>` - Grows all of the active cells into a legal neighbor.
 See growParameters below for more values that can be passed in an object.
 - `generate`: `<non-falsey-value>` - Generates a new map of values in the map.
 See generateParameters below for more values that can be passed in an object.

+The next groups are cell commands.
+They select a property to modify, a value to set, and then a range of cells to affect, like this:
+`<property-name> : [[<value>, <cell-reference>], [<value>, <cell-reference>]]`.

+Cell-reference can be any of:
+- a `[row, col]` tuple to select a single cell
+- a `[startRow, startCol, endRow, endCol]` tuple to define a rectangle, where the start and end are inclusive
+- a `[]` empty tuple to select all cells in the map.

+The cell properties that can be set are:
+- `value` [-1.0 ...
+1.0] or null: The value for the cell.
+1.0 renders green, -1.0 renders red, and 0.0 renders white, with smooth gradations.
+A value of null will render a gray.
+- `highlighted` (boolean): cells that are highlighted have an outline, and by default full opacity.
+- `captured` (boolean): cells that are captured have a different colored outline, are full opacity, and also have adjacent possible partial opacity emanating from them.
+- `active` (boolean): cells that are 'active' and will be expanded via the 'grow' command.
+Automatically sets captured to true to if not already set.
+- `activeOnly` (boolean): If you want to set a cell to active without also capturing it.
+- `opacity` [0.0 ...
+1.0] - Overrides the default opacity for a cell.
+Equivalent to setting fillOpacity and strokeOpacity at the same time.
+- `fillOpacity` [0.0 ...
+1.0] - Overrides the default opacity for a cell, affecting only the fill color.
+- `strokeOpacity` [0.0 ...
+1.0] - Overides the default opacity for a cell, affecting only the stroke color.
+- `scale` [0.0 ...
+10.0] - Scale of individual cells (as opposed to all cells, like setScale)

+You can check out `frame_data.SAMPLE.json` and the tests in test/data for examples of nearly all of these commands in use.

 **colorDefinition**:
 Color defintions in the `setColors` command block can be:
 - A string like '#FFCC00', or '#FC0' or '#FFCC00FF' or '#FC0F'